wagiminator/MCU-Templates/STM32G030/readme.md

 Furthermore, inside the *libraries* directory, there are optional libraries available for certain peripherals.
 If you intend to utilize these libraries, you need to copy them into the *src* folder within the *template* directory.

+# Compiling Firmware Using the Makefile
-To make use of the template, it's necessary to install some extra software components to fully set up the toolchain:
+To make use of the *makefile*, it's necessary to install some extra software components to fully set up the toolchain:

-## Install GCC toolchain for compiling
+## Install GCC Toolchain for Compiling
 ```
 sudo apt install build-essential gcc-arm-none-eabi
 ```

-## Install Python3 and stm32isp programming tool
+## Install Python3 and Programming Tool
 ```
 sudo apt install python3 python3-pip
 pip install stm32isp
 ```

-# Using the Template
+## Compiling/Uploading
+Edit the *makefile* according to the needs of the project.
 Use one of the following commands inside the *template* folder to compile/upload:

 ```
 make all       compile and build <firmware>.elf/.bin/.hex/.asm